Democrat pile-on: Hundreds of challengers already filing to take on Republicans

 The average cost of winning a 2016 House race was $1.3 million, according to OpenSecrets.org.

-The special House election this year for the open seat of GOP Rep. Tom Price cost an estimated total $55 million, a record amount.
+The special House election this year for the open seat of former GOP Rep. Tom Price cost an estimated total $55 million, a record amount.